fuxingloh/vue-horizontal/docs/content/en/limitations.md

 I recommend installing this [smoothscroll polyfill](https://github.com/iamdustan/smoothscroll) created by [@iamdustan](https://github.com/iamdustan).
 Then, have it polyfill once on the client side.
-Polyfill should be done by the user, there are no plans to incorporate this natively in the library.

 #### Installing